 About the Winners ─ Steelo & Brasso

-Steelo promises that cleaning stainless steel won’t lead to rust.
+Steelo promises that its stainless steel cleaners won’t lead to rust.
 Its Scourer Steel Wool Soap Pads can be used either wet or dry, to remove grease from a variety of surfaces.
 The brand also offers the Steelo Soap Lemon for heavy-duty cleaning, although this cannot be used on delicate items such as non-stick cookware.

 Steelo achieved five-star reviews for effectiveness, ease of use, value for money and overall satisfaction.
 It got four stars for smell, packaging design and environmental friendliness.

-For a versatile cleaner, Brasso might be worth considering.
+For a versatile stainless steel cleaner, Brasso might be worth considering.
 Its Metal Polish is claimed to be suitable for cleaning, restoring and polishing brass as well as steel, stainless steel, chrome, copper, pewter and zinc.
 You can grab a 250ml can for just under $10 in most supermarkets or from Bunnings.

 Brasso received five stars for effectiveness, ease of use, packaging design and overall satisfaction.
 It scored four stars for value for money, environmental friendliness and smell.

 You can easily clean stainless steel by wiping away streaks and fingerprint smudges with a cleaning scourer or microfiber cloth, using natural or chemical-based products.
 What you use ultimately depends on the type of surface and the amount of grease or residue.
 Either way, it’s important to wipe in the same direction.
 This means avoiding randomly switching between clockwise and counterclockwise motions, otherwise you run the risk of leaving streaky marks.

 How do you clean badly-tarnished stainless steel?

 For big messes that require more muscle, vinegar and baking soda may not be enough.
 If this is the case, you can find plenty of cleaning products specifically designed for cleaning stainless steel.